- Auto Accidents

 According to the website Open Data, an average of 624 car accidents occurred in the New York City area alone last year.
 That means more than 228,000 people in NYC, Brooklyn, Queens, Manhattan, and the surrounding communities experienced everything from a minor fender bender to a tragic fatality representing a wrongful death situation.

 Thousands of motorists and their passengers also experienced serious injuries such as brain injury, burns, broken bones, paraplegia, or quadriplegia.
-If you or a loved one are now living with serious injuries due to the aftermath of a car accident, New York law allows three years from the date of the accident to file a personal injury lawsuit.

 Read About What To Do After A Car Accident: NYC Car Accident Guide